jhui/jhui.github.io/_posts/2017-03-10-TensorFlow-Reading-data-threading-queues.markdown

 Before we learn how to read data into a TensorFlow programing through a pipeline, some basic understanding of the TensorFlow thread and queues are helpful but not required.

 ### Threading
-TensorFlow use a coordinator *tf.train.Coordinator* for thread coordination.
+TensorFlow uses a coordinator *tf.train.Coordinator* for thread coordination.
 The code below:
 * Start 4 threads
 	* Each thread print out a hello message and then sleep for a random amount of time.
-	* When the thread wake up from sleep, it print another message.
+	* When the thread wakes up from sleep, it prints another message.
 * Whenever a thread print out 4 messages already, it will ask the coordinator to request all other threads to stop.

 ```python